Stull, Kansas: In popular culture

 Despite its dubious origins, the legend of Stull Cemetery has been referenced numerous times in culture.
 The band Urge Overkill released Stull in 1992, which features the church and a tombstone from the cemetery on the cover.
-It has been argued that the British band The Cure canceled their show in Kansas because of Stull's cemetery, although this, too, is false.
-Films whose plot is based on the legends include Turbulence 3: Heavy Metal (2001), Nothing Left to Fear (2013) and the unreleased film Sin-Jin Smyth.
+It has been argued that the British band The Cure canceled their show in Kansas because of Stull's cemetery, although this is false.
+Films whose plot is based on the legends include Turbulence 3: Heavy Metal (2001), Nothing Left to Fear (2013), and the unreleased film Sin-Jin Smyth.
 The cemetery is also the site of the final confrontation between Lucifer and Michael in "Swan Song", the season five finale of the television series Supernatural.
 In-universe, Sam and Dean Winchester (the series' protagonists) are from Lawrence; in a 2006 interview, Eric Kripke (the creator of Supernatural) revealed that he decided to have the two brothers be from Lawrence because of its closeness to Stull.